amnuts/opcache-gui/README.md

 The wrapper PHP template used in the build process, and that acts to pass various bits of data to the ReactJS side of things, is located at `build/template.phps`.
 If you wanted to update the version of ReactJS used, or how the wrapper html is structured (such as wanting to pass additional things to the ReactJS side of things), then this would be the file you'd want to update.

 The interface requires a few third-party js files to function correctly.
-You have the option of being able to change where these are fetched (between CloudFare, JSDelivr, and Unpkg), or you can have js completely local and in-line (for example, you have CSP policies in place and the remote urls are not allowed).
+You have the option of being able to change where these are fetched (between CloudFare, JSDelivr, and Unpkg), or you can have js completely local and in-line.
+(For example, you have CSP policies in place and the remote urls are not allowed.)

 To change the location of the third-party resources, use the `-r` or `--remote-js` option followed by either `cloudflare`, `jsdelivr`, or `unpkg`.
 For example, if you wanted to use _jsdelivr_ then you'd run the build command like this: `php ./build/build.php -r jsdelivr`.
 This defaults to `cloudflare`.